Optimization under second order constraints: are the finite element discretizations consistent ?: Consistency of the FEM

 Such a discretization is non-consistent. \end{proposition}

-One deduces from (\ref{eq18}) that forcing the non-negativity of the gradient's jumps forces the limit function to satisfy the non-natural equality condition $u_{xxy}+u_{xyy}=0$ !
-So the $P_2$ discretization of the strong definition of convexity ($\mathcal{C}_0^{\infty}$ test functions) implies the non-negativity of gradient's jumps which is non-consistent and so must be rejected.
-This does not enable to reject the weak $P_2$ definition of convexity with the basis functions associated to the edge midpoints as test functions because it is only implied by the strong one.
-We will check below that the weak definition is consistent (subsection \ref{sec3.3}).
+Since for instance between triangles $1$ and $2$, $(y-y_1+h/2)$ changes sign (but remains $O(h)$), one deduces from (\ref{eq18}) that forcing the non-negativity of the gradients' jump along the whole edge forces the limit function to satisfy the non-natural equality condition $u_{xxy}+u_{xyy}=0$ !

+So the weak $\mathcal{C}_0^{\infty}$ (or strong !) definition of convexity implies the non-negativity of gradient's jumps which is non-consistent and so must be rejected.
+We check below that the weak $P_2$ definition may (subsection \ref{sec4.3}) or maynot be consistent (subsection \ref{sec4.2}).

-\subsection{Weak version of the second derivative at a vertex}
+\subsection{Weak $P_2$ version of the second derivative at a vertex}

-We define the weak (with $P_2$ test functions like in \cite{Aguilera_Morin_09}) version of the Hessian at vertex $i$ as:
+We define the weak $P_2-P_2$ ({\em i.e.} with $P_2$ trial and test functions) version of the Hessian matrix at vertex $i$ as:

+where $\otimes$ is defined in (\ref{def_otimes}).
 Strictly speaking, this may not provide a correct weak version of non-negativity since $\phi_i$ changes sign.
-In addition, using only the vertices functions as test functions would provide a (too ?) small number of constraints.
 Anyway, one may state the following Proposition which proof is left to the reader:

-\begin{proposition} The discretization of the linear part of the convexity constraint according to (\ref{eq19}) on a mesh like in Figure \ref{fig4} ($h=\Delta x =\Delta y$) gives:
+\begin{proposition} The discretization of the linear part of the convexity constraint according to (\ref{eq19}) of a $P_2$ function on a mesh as in Figure \ref{fig4} ($h=\Delta x =\Delta y$) and a $P_2$ test function centered at the vertex $(x_1,y_1)$ gives: